-The test was then extended using a Data Source/Sink module fitted with two LVDS Source daughtermodules, which provide a total of 16 serial LVDS channels, being able to serve two neighbouring InputFPGAs with data as expected from the Preprocessor system.
+The test was then extended using a DSS module fitted with two LVDS Source daughtermodules, which provide a total of 16 serial LVDS channels, being able to serve two neighboring Input FPGAs with data as expected from the Preprocessor system.
 Due to the limited number of channels, the random patterns described above have been used in this test.
-For this test, the data buffers in the DSS (depth 32k words) are filled repetitively with the random test vectors.
+For this test, the data buffers in the DSS (depth 32 k words) are filled repeatedly with the random test vectors.
 The DSS is set to send a constant stream of data.
 A VME signal enables the spy memory inside the JEM's Main Processor to be filled.
-The data is then read back from this memory, matched with repetitive stream and compared with the expected results.
-This setup processed 1.8 million events and all received values for the energy sums was as expected.
-The test has been repeated using all four possible pairs for InputFPGAs in the core region (A and B, C and D, E and F, G and H).
+The data is then read back from this memory, matched with the repetitive stream and compared with the expected results.
+This setup processed 1.8 million events and all received values for the energy sums were as expected.
+The test has been repeated using all four possible pairs for Input FPGAs in the core region.

-D. Loopback test of duplicated channels
+D. Loopback Test of Duplicated Channels

-In order to test the connectivity of the backplane, a loopback device has been designed, feeding the outputs of jet element data from the InputFPGAs intended to go to the neighbouring JEM back into the Main Processor of the same JEM.
+In order to test the connectivity of the backplane, a loopback device has been designed, feeding the outputs of jet element data from the Input FPGAs intended to go to the neighboring JEM back into the Main Processor of the same JEM.
 The energy summation algorithm is changed to accept the duplicated channels instead of the core region.
 A test pattern of a binary counter is used to check the correct reception of the data, which has been found to work properly.

-V. TEST OF JETENERGY MODULE WITH LVDS DATA FEED WITHIN ATLAS SOFTWARE ENVIRONMENT CONTROLLED BY TTC
+V. TEST OF JET/ENERGY MODULE WITH LVDS DATA FEED WITHIN ATLAS SOFTWARE ENVIRONMENT CONTROLLED BY TTC

 The test setup for the JEM prototype was then extended with a TTC system for system clocking and command distribution.
 A daughtermodule housing a TTCrx chip is mounted on the JEM prototype.
-A TTC system consisting of a TTCvi and a TTCvx module is connected to the JEM via the electrical output and to the DSS via the optical output.
-Whereas the tests described in the previous paragraph have been controlled by simple test scripts and programms based on the VME driver routines, all further tests have carried out using routines in C++ within the Level-1 Calorimeter Trigger software environment.
+A TTC system consisting of a TTCvi and a TTCvx module [1] is connected to the JEM via the electrical output and to the DSS via the optical output.
+Whereas the tests described in the previous paragraph have been controlled by simple test scripts and programs based on the VME driver routines, all further tests have been carried out using routines in C++ within the Level-1 Calorimeter Trigger software environment.

-The Linux installation of RedHat 7.3 of the VME single board computer includes the ATLAS online software package and the CERN VME driver.
-The Level-1 Calorimeter Trigger software is installed, which includes all necessary routines to initialise, configure and control the hardware as well as the simulation.
-The routines dealing with the hardware directly, the ModuleServices, are developed in the responsible groups as well as the simulation ModuleSim, which are being developed for each module, very closely modelling the functionality of the modules.
+The Linux installation of RedHat 7.3 on the VME single board computer includes the ATLAS online software package and the CERN VME driver.
+The Level-1 Calorimeter Trigger software is installed, which includes all necessary routines to initialize, configure, and control the hardware as well as the simulation.
+The routines dealing with the hardware directly, the ModuleServices, are developed by the responsible groups as well as the simulation ModuleSim, which are being developed for each module, very closely modeling the functionality of the modules.
 The simulation is run in parallel in an identical setup as the hardware.
-This setup is described by database files using XML, which include all information about module types, crate location of modules, cables and connections.
+This setup is described by database files using XML, which include all information about module types, crate location of modules, cables, and connections.
 The test setup is controlled by the RunControl.
-The firmware of the InputFPGAs is supplemented with a input synchronisation stage, which ensures a reliable data transfer at the input stage of the JEM by adjusting the clock phase of the internal DLLs of the Xilinx Spartan-II FPGA in order to allow for compensation of delays between the input channels caused by cables and onboard tracks and routing.
-One of the four available clock phases of the DLLs is automatically selected when a special synchronisation pattern is fed to the InputFPGAs.
+The firmware of the Input FPGAs is supplemented with an input synchronization stage, which ensures a reliable data transfer at the input stage of the JEM by adjusting the clock phase of the internal DLLs of the Xilinx Spartan-II FPGA in order to allow for compensation of delays between the input channels caused by cables and onboard tracks and routing.
+One of the four available clock phases of the DLLs is automatically selected when a special synchronization pattern is fed to the Input FPGAs.